TaraRK/Internalize_CoT_Step_by_Step/README.md

 # Internalize CoT Step by Step

-This is the fork of the original repo.
-Put the model u wanna use according to the original readme.
-The activations will get stored in cached_activations.
+This is the fork of the original repository.
+The code structure is as follows:

+- probing experiment: our probing exeriments
+- plotting: any code used for visualizations and plots produces including the pca visualizations and the t-SNE visualizations
+- src: source code for generation, we attached hooks to cache activations in generate.py and utils.py, we also use train.py to train the model.
+- scripts: examples of scripts we use to run the code